May 7, 2026

 What Teams Can Do With ClearFeed

 1. Manage customer requests with clear ownership and status: Create and track support requests directly in Slack, with a defined owner and visible status.
 This helps teams handle customer conversations without losing structure when volume increases.
+ClearFeed also supports more structured Slack ticket creation through manual or automatic ticketing, /cf-file, message-bar ticket creation, mapped forms, customer-visible ticket IDs and statuses, AI filtering, auto-priority, and reminders when required ticket forms are not completed.

 2. Collaborate with internal notes in the right place: Use private internal notes for context that should not be visible outside the team, while keeping the main thread clear and customer-ready.
+For HubSpot workflows, eligible setups can use two-way message sync so that requests can start in Slack, appear in HubSpot, and replies or attachments from HubSpot can return to the same Slack thread.
+Teams can also configure sync modes, such as two-way sync, Slack-to-HubSpot-only, HubSpot-to-Slack-only, or no message sync.

 4. Stay ahead of service commitments with SLA alerts: Get Slack alerts when service levels are at risk, and make it easier for the right people to respond before a breach occurs.
+When CRM fields are synced into ClearFeed, teams can use customer attributes to filter requests, create focused views, power automations, and define SLA policies that reflect customer context.

 5. Measure satisfaction and improve the loop: Send CSAT surveys after requests are closed and track trends over time to improve the customer experience with real feedback.

-If you are searching is Slack a crm, the confusion is understandable — a lot of customer coordination now happens in Slack.
+Slack.
 But Slack is built for collaboration and speed, not structured record-keeping.

 CRMs such as Salesforce, HubSpot, and Zoho are designed to store and retain structured customer data over time.
 They are designed for consistency, reporting, and governance.
 Slack helps teams collaborate quickly, make decisions, and move work forward through conversation.